-The answers is yes … Depending on your situation you will need to let HMRC know about your non residency status in different ways.
+The answers is ‘yes’, with the tax office expecting you to declare your non resident status.
+The onus is on you to tell HMRC about your non residency with nothing happening automatically.
+Depending on your situation you will need to let HMRC know about your non residency status in different ways.

 If you do not need to complete a Self Assessment tax return, a P85 leaving the UK form will be needed.
 When a Self Assessment tax return is required this includes all of the necessary information that HMRC will need to calculate your non residency tax position.

 Living outside the UK does not automatically stop you paying UK income tax on your pension income.
 In some cases tax relief can be available on one or both private or government pension income.
 Your eligibility relies on the legislation within the double taxation treaty between the UK and your country of residence.
 The legislation varies from country to country so you need to check the details of the UK double taxation treaty that applies to you.